 Example: One supervisor supervised an employee for the first three (3) months of an evaluation period.
 Another supervisor supervised the employee for the other nine (9) months of the evaluation period.
 Supervisor One would give 3/12 of an evaluation and Supervisor Two would give 9/12 of an evaluation.
 Together, the two would equal a single evaluation of the employee.
-How to compute this combined total is explained in the Two Supervisors sections on page 12 of this manual.
+How to compute this combined total is explained in the Two Supervisors sections in this handbook.